10sr/editorconfig-micro/README.md

 That's all!
 This plugin will be automatically enabled after you restart [`micro`].
 It will automatically apply the appropriate editorconfig properties on files when they are opened or saved.

+It's also recommended to disable micro's `ftoptions` builtin plugin (set it to false in micro's settings.json) as it's a very limited subset of duplicate functionality than what editorconfig provides.

 For more information, use `help editorconfig` in command mode or view `help/editorconfig.md` in this repo.